What’s new in Optimage 2

 - Advanced quality metrics based on human perception

-- Full color management with ICC v4 profile support
+- Full color management with ICC profile support

-- Strips excessive metadata (Exif, XMP, IPTC, comments, etc)
+- Strips excessive metadata (Exif, XMP, IPTC, geotags, comments, etc) for privacy

-- Losslessly auto rotates JPEG photographs according to Exif Orientation tag
+- Losslessly auto rotates photographs using Exif Orientation tag

-- Preserves useful metadata (Android 9-patches, aPNG, etc)
+- Preserves some useful metadata (Android 9-patches, aPNG, etc)

-- Cross-platform CLI and GUI for Mac, Windows (coming later) and Linux (coming later)
+- Simple native GUI and CLI clients for Mac, Windows (coming later) and Linux (coming later)